 The new Fertility Treatment technology records a series of high definition images of embryos at regular intervals before they are implanted into the womb (Time Lapse Imaging) enabling fertility experts to successfully identify which embryos have a high risk of the abnormal chromosomes (aneuploidy) that create a much lower chance of implantation resulting in a healthy live birth.
-We have been offering this service at Concept Fertility for a good while as an Early Embryo Viability Assessment (EEVA).
 It may be a useful tool for embryo selection in very specific cases, for example where there is a surplus of blastocysts with good morphology, some of which would be discarded.

 Preliminary studies and forecasts suggest that this new tool in Fertility Treatment science could potentially increase the overall success rate for IVF treatment by a significant percentage.
 Nevertheless, at this point in time this suggestion is based only on a valid hypothesis (more information, less physical disturbance), huge enthusiasm and a wealth of observational data.
 The gold-standard confirmation of randomised trials is still required before prime time acceptance.
 Several trials are now in progress around the world and the era of morphokinetics is already upon us.

 In a recent example of the observational data in the UK, scientists conducting the Fertility Treatment research used the time lapse imaging for embryos in 69 couples undergoing IVF treatment in an attempt to identify whether this new technique would aid in the detection of healthy embryos that were more likely to result in a successful pregnancy and birth once implanted.